 How To Add PayPal To Your Website

 ECommerce shops must provide a smooth shopping experience to build a successful brand.
-When customers find it easy to browse, add items to their cart, and checkout, they’re more likely to complete a transaction — and do it again in the future!
+When customers find it easy to browse, add items to their cart, and check out, they’re more likely to complete a transaction — and do it again in the future!

 Why Add PayPal To My Website?